Kin The Know

 Living with endometriosis

 The treatment options offered were a) grin and bear it or b) take hormones.
-So I trialled a few versions of the contraceptive pill until I found one that didn’t make me even more of a moody teenager.
-Eventually, I took The Pill continuously without a break, despite being warned of risks including decreased fertility and "build up" of blood, which we now know are totally false.
+So I trialled a few versions of oral contraceptives until I found one that didn’t make me even more of a moody teenager.
+Eventually, I took it continuously without a break, despite being warned of risks including decreased fertility and "build up" of blood, which we now know are totally false.

-As I moved into my 20s other chronic conditions like depression and anxiety presented themselves.
+As I moved into my 20s other chronic mental health conditions presented themselves.
 At least I wasn’t in debilitating physical pain... just emotional!
 So while I spent years attempting to rewire my brain, I almost forgot I had a uterus.

-After 13 years of being on the Pill, I decided to take myself off it at the end of 2017.
+After 13 years of being on birht control, I decided to take myself off it at the end of 2017.
 I downloaded Clue – a period tracking app – after hearing my friends discussing it.
 While my skin almost immediately had a meltdown, I didn’t bleed straight away.
-On the 8th month of being Pill-free, I felt that familiar sharp pang of pain and had a period.
+On the 8th month of being birth control-free, I felt that familiar sharp pang of pain and had a period.
 Yippee!
 I felt.
 I’m in agony, but at least I know my body is working again!

 Just like when I was a teenager and dutifully handed over my diary to the doctors, tracking my cycle had once again proven to be incredibly useful.